 How has soccer technology changed since the World Cup in Brazil?

 The World Cup in Brazil was the first to fully integrate goal-line technology.
 The 2014 tournament also introduced super slo-mo replays and a system that allowed referees to connect earpieces with headquarters at FIFA so they could review decisions on the field.
-And fans saw the FIFA app for smartphones take a huge step forward, including live match updates and news.
+And fans saw the FIFA app for smartphones take a huge step forward, including live match updates and news, which allowed them to bet more easily online and explore fun bonuses, like the betmaster bonus code that will be available soon, or others.
 So: Has soccer technology come very far since then?
 And if so, how?

 VAR